 Trailrunner7 writes "In their constant quest to find new and interesting ways to abuse the Internet, attackers recently have begun using an old technique to obfuscate URLs and IP addresses to bypass URL filters and direct users to malicious sites.
 The technique takes advantage of the fact that modern browsers will allow users to specify IP addresses in formats other than base 10.
 So a typical IP address that looks something like this — 18.104.22.168 — can also be written in base 8, hexadecimal or a handful of other formats, and the browser will recognize it and take the user to the specified site.
 What is interesting though is that due to the relative obscurity of using such methods to denote an IP or URL, it is quite feasible that existing security products do not correctly identify the URLs as valid or flag them as malicious when they point to existing known bad websites."

 DEAL: For $25 - Add A Second Phone Number To Your Smartphone for life!
 Use promo code SLASHDOT25.
-Also, Slashdot's Facebook page has a chat bot now.
-Message it for stories and more.
+Also, Slashdot's now on IFTTT.
+Check it out!
 Check out the new SourceForge HTML5 Internet speed test! ×